Texas State Highway 20: Route description

-SH 20 begins where NM 460 (Co-signed with NM 478), also called Anthony Dr., reaches the state line between Anthony, New Mexico and Anthony, Texas in the El Paso area's Upper Valley.
-The route proceeds south through Anthony along Main St. passing Federal Correctional Institution, La Tuna.
-The route then enters Vinton where it becomes Doniphan Dr. Further south in Canutillo the route intersects Loop 375, El Paso's beltway.
+SH 20 begins where NM 460 (Co-signed with NM 478), also called Anthony Drive, reaches the state line between Anthony, New Mexico and Anthony, Texas in the El Paso area's Upper Valley.
+The route proceeds south through Anthony along Main Street passing Federal Correctional Institution, La Tuna.
+The route then enters Vinton where it becomes Doniphan Drive.
+Further south in Canutillo the route intersects Loop 375, El Paso's beltway.
 After entering the city of El Paso, the route intersects SH 178 which connects the route via NM 136 to the international border with Mexico south of Santa Teresa, New Mexico.
-Further south, SH 20 turns off of Doniphan Dr. and onto Mesa St. and soon after crosses the I-10 freeway which also carries US 85 and US 180 at this point.
+Further south, SH 20 turns off of Doniphan Drive and onto Mesa Street and soon after crosses the I-10 freeway which also carries US 85 and US 180 at this point.
 The route continues to the southeast passing through the foothills of the Franklin Mountains.
 The route then passes the University of Texas at El Paso and Sun Bowl Stadium before entering central El Paso.

-In central El Paso, the route crosses I-10 and US 180 again and then soon after turns northeast on Texas Ave. where the route crosses Santa Fe St. and Stanton St. leading to the Paso del Norte International Bridge and Good Neighbor International Bridge to Ciudad Juárez.
-The route then turns east along Alameda Ave.
-The route then crosses Loop 478 before crossing the unsigned I-110 and US 54 at the Patriot Freeway which leads to the international Bridge of the Americas.
+In central El Paso, the route crosses I-10 and US 180 again and then soon after turns northeast on Texas Avenue where the route crosses Santa Fe and Stanton Streets leading to the Paso del Norte International Bridge and Good Neighbor International Bridge to Ciudad Juárez.
+SH 20 then turns east along Alameda Avenue.
+The route then crosses Loop 478 before crossing the mostly unsigned I-110 and US 54 at the Patriot Freeway which leads to the international Bridge of the Americas.
 The route crosses US 62 at Paisano Dr. before the route turns southeast at Ascarate Park and enters the Lower Valley.

-At Zaragoza Rd., which leads to the Ysleta-Zaragoza International Bridge, the route intersects FM 258 and passes Ysleta Mission in the Ysleta del Sur Pueblo Native American reservation.
+At Zaragoza Road, which leads to the Ysleta-Zaragoza International Bridge, the route intersects FM 258 and passes Ysleta Mission in the Ysleta del Sur Pueblo Native American reservation.
 The route crosses Loop 375 again before entering Socorro where the route continues along Alameda.
 Further to the southeast at Clint, SH 20 crosses FM 1110 to San Elizario.
-In Fabens, where SH 20 is known as Main St., the route crosses FM 76 which leads toward the Fabens-Caseta International Bridge.
-The route passes through Tornillo as Alameda Ave. again before leaving El Paso County.
+In Fabens, where SH 20 is known as Main Street, the route crosses FM 76 which leads toward the Fabens-Caseta International Bridge.
+The route passes through Tornillo as Alameda Avenue again before leaving El Paso County.

 In Hudspeth County, the route intersects Spur 148 which passes through central Fort Hancock.
 A short distance later, the route intersects FM 1088 which connects Fort Hancock to the Fort Hancock – El Porvenir International Bridge.
 At McNary, the route intersects FM 2217 which continues along the Lower Valley, and then terminates at I-10.